notpythonics/moamen/README.md

 `main.lua`, `Bot.lua`, `EventsToBind.lua`, and then whatever.

 ### How To Build
-- Clone this repo and move to moamen dir.
+- Clone this repo and move to moamen dir:
 ```bat
 git clone https://github.com/notpythonics/moamen
 cd .\.moamen\